USD Index Signal

 Abstract

 This document formalises a rules‑based signal from the Broad U.S. Dollar Index (DTWEXBGS).
-The method computes a 12‑month moving average and a 6‑month percentage change on a monthly series, then classifies regimes as Bullish, Neutral, or Bearish..
-The framework is broadly applicable to global macro analysis, FX strategies, and commodity risk interpretation, The labels refer strictly to U.S. dollar direction and are not asset‑specific.
+The method computes a 12‑month moving average and a 6‑month percentage change on a monthly series, then classifies regimes as Bullish, Neutral, or Bearish.
+Version 1.1 adds tiered logic and a hysteresis band around the moving average to reduce whipsaws, and recommends publishing continuous diagnostics alongside the discrete label.
+The labels refer strictly to U.S. dollar direction and are not asset‑specific.

 1. Data